Zumh/concurrent_rust/week1_concurrent_review/README.md

-## Week1 Concurrent Programming
+## Week1 Concurrent Programming Intro
-* Here are the main takeaways from the lecture according to youtube:

 * Concurrency is a fundamental concept for parallel computing, which is becoming increasingly important as the era of AI and IoT unfolds.
 * Concurrency is difficult to reason about due to non-determinism, which arises from interleaving (the order of execution of instructions) and compiler optimizations.
 * There are two main approaches to concurrency: lock-based concurrency (easy) and difficult concurrency.